dbt-labs/dbt-project-evaluator/README.md

 #### How to Remediate

-If necessary, update the `materialized` configuration on the models returned in `fct_exposure_materializations` to either `table` or `incremental`.
+If necessary, update the `materialized` configuration on the models returned in `fct_exposure_parents_materializations` to either `table` or `incremental`.
 This can be done in individual model files using a config block, or for groups of models in your `dbt_project.yml` file.
 See the docs on [model configurations](https://docs.getdbt.com/reference/model-configs) for more info!

 -----
 ## Customization